 Belly Bandit.
 I’ve been using this waist trainer on and off since being home from the hospital, and I love the support that it offers.
 The material is soft and it’s easy to wear, plus it feels like a warm hug and just kind of sucks everything in.
 I probably wear it a few hours a day, since I don’t like wearing it when I’m nursing Baby Girl, as it would interfere with skin-to-skin time, and I definitely feel a bit tighter each time I take it off, so I would recommend it to anyone for postpartum!
 That feeling of tightness to your soft stomach is definitely a nice little confidence booster!

 Wraps.
 Kimonos, cardigans, ponchos, jackets, are all perfect layering pieces when dressing for postpartum.
 Bonus?
 They can be the perfect wrap for nursing discreetly, too!

 Dresses.
 Any dress that isn’t form-fitting is perfect.
 It slips on easily, since your getting ready time these days is definitely lessened ;) and it’s comfortable and not form-fitting, so you can feel comfortable in your own skin!

-Love: this and this!
+Love: this, this, this, this and this!